FAQ’s

 How can I be available all the time?

 You probably can’t.
 That’s why most doulas make arrangements with a back-up doula to cover them when they are not available.
-You would inform your client of this in advance.
-If you can’t arrange back-up, you would let your client know of the times that you would not be available and decide together how she would want this handled.
+You would inform your clients of this in advance.
+If you can’t arrange back-up, you would let your clients know of the times that you would not be available and decide together how they would want this handled.
 Some doulas work with an on-call group of doulas who take turns covering different days of the week.
 They provide their clients with this schedule.
 There are a few doulas who work for a hospital-based program and are on-call on certain days.
+This is rare.

 Do you offer payment plans?